BigYu/react-component-testing-demo/README.md

 ### Strengths of Mocha

-- Mocha’s greatest strength is its flexibility.
-It doesn’t come with an assertion library or mocking framework.
+- Mocha's greatest strength is its flexibility.
+It doesn't come with an assertion library or mocking framework.
 - a lot of tooling built up around Mocha.
 - the Mocha community is large.

 ### Weaknesses of Mocha

 - requires more configuration.
-- You can use snapshot testing with Mocha, but it’s not as easy to integrate.
+- You can use snapshot testing with Mocha, but it's not as easy to integrate.

 ## enzyme